MmedaraU/study-notes/css-and-css3.md

 ### Percentages
 `font-size: 100%;`

-Usually relative to the parent element or base (font) size.
+Usually relative to the parent element OR base (font) size.
 * 100% - base size

 ### Ems